rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-As we can see, the `handleComplete` method just check the state of the given `subtask`, and set the proper variable representing our state accordingly.
-After that, the method calls the `shutdown` method.
-The `shutdown` method is a method of the `StructuredTaskScope` type that stops all the pending subtasks forked by the scope.
-We will see how it works in detail in the next sections.
+As we can see, the `handleComplete` method just checks the state of the given `subtask` and sets the proper variable representing our state accordingly.
+After that, the method invokes the `shutdown` method.
+The `shutdown` method is the `StructuredTaskScope` type that stops all the pending subtasks forked by the scope.
+We will see how it works in detail in the following sections.

-Now that we have the first result or the first exception thrown by the forked tasks, we need a way to retrieve it.
-We can add a method to the `ShutdownOnResult` type that returns the result of the computation or throws the exception thrown by the computation.
+Now that we have the first result or exception thrown by the forked tasks, we need a way to retrieve it.
+We can add a method to the `ShutdownOnResult` type that returns the result of the computation or throws the first exception thrown.
 The method looks like a mix between the `ShutdownOnFailure.throwIfFailed` and the `ShutdownOnSuccess.result` methods, and we called it `resultOrThrow`:

 ```java
 public T resultOrThrow() throws ExecutionException {